 Regardless of which anti-static flooring solution you choose, professional and knowledgeable installation will make a big difference in the success and longevity of your floor.
 It is important to choose a provider or contractor based on their experience and reliability—not because of their lower price.
 The total cost of ownership of any industrial floor, whether anti-static, resin, concrete or carpet, does not end with the installation.
 There is maintenance and repair to think of, which means warranties and quality matter.
 Check out the company providing the solution, including their history and reputation; no one worthwhile will fault you for being thorough in your flooring consideration.

 Equally important is a thorough understanding of the maintenance requirements and potential repair costs of your anti-static floors.
-Vinyl can be costly to maintain depending on traffic, while carpet requires set regular maintenance.
-Epoxy floors need frequent washing and can be difficult to repair.
+Epoxy anti-static floors cannot be overlaid as this will insulate the floor from the earthing points so the epoxy must be first removed back to the substrate, with new copper strips installed for re earthing and grounding.
+The new epoxy coating is then installed with an additional 7 days before the epoxy fully cures.
+Vinyl flooring will have a shorter life expectancy and a lower abrasion resistance resulting in the need for maintenance and ultimately replacement in a far shorter period.
 Conversely PMMA flooring can be reverse-cured, which makes spot repairs easy to do.
 Get to know the needs of the floor types you’re considering and factor the expected costs of maintenance and repairs into your budget to get a true picture of how much a solution will cost.

 Verifying Sub-Floor Conditions